vlcoo/P3synth/README.md

 ![Preview](https://raw.githubusercontent.com/vlcoo/vlcoo.github.io/main/assets/p3synth_pic_expand.png)

 ### Source code
 The source code under the nightly branch may include features sooner than the releases, but it might be less stable.
+This stable branch is the one from which releases are based off, and unlike nightly, compatibility with P3 (Java 8) is preserved.
 Keep in mind this is Processing code, not plain old Java.
-The following libraries are needed in the P4 sketch:
+The following libraries are needed in the P3 sketch:
 - Sound
 - HTTP Requests for Processing
-- UiBooster
 - Drop

+The `code` folder has some extra libraries that may not have been in Processing's library repo.

 ### MIDI message support
 The following MIDI features are currently implemented: